Working with regulators to advance access to quality medicines

 The SRA assessment process of a new drug application (NDA) often takes about a year.
 To make the process as smooth as possible, MMV engages proactively with regulators early in the drug development process.
 Ahead of dossier submission, we ensure compliance with the clinical data requirements and incorporate regulatory guidance into the design of our protocols and trials.
 This decreases the risk of the dossier failing to meet the SRA’s standard and makes the process more efficient.
 In addition, this collaborative relationship with regulators, as well as with our development partners, allows MMV to leverage drug development experience and know-how towards the ultimate goal of benefiting patients.

-Regular, real-time feedback translates to shorter drug development timelines
+Regular, real-time feedback shortens drug development timelines

 The EMA is also engaged in activities to support approval of medicines for neglected diseases.
 Since 2004, in cooperation with WHO, the EMA has been undertaking regulatory assessments and providing scientific opinion on products not intended for use in Europe through the Article 58 procedure.
-Pyramax® (pyronaridine-artesunate), developed by MMV and Shin Poong, was the first antimalarial to be granted a positive scientific opinion by the EMA under Article 58 in 2012.
+Pyramax® (pyronaridine-artesunate), developed by MMV and Shin Poong, was the first antimalarial to be granted a positive scientific opinion by the EMA under Article 58.

 MMV also works closely with partners to ensure their medicines meet the criteria for inclusion in the WHO list of prequalified medicines.
 We consider WHO prequalification the seal of approval for medicines already listed on the WHO treatment guidelines.